SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

       1. Optionally, next to *Weight*, specify a number to indicate the relative importance of the edge.
 This will determine the thickness of the connection line.

       1. *Enable tooltip*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
 This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
-When this option is enabled, a tooltip appears when hovering the mouse pointer over an edge.
+When this option is enabled, a tooltip is shown when the mouse pointer hovers over an edge.
 This setting is enabled by default.

       1. *Show metric*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
 This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
 When this option is enabled, the metric that determines the conditional color of the edge will not be displayed underneath the edge.